toshikish/coder/docs/install/index.md

 To use Coder you will need to install the Coder server on your infrastructure.
 There are a number of different ways to install Coder, depending on your needs.

-We support two release channels: stable and latest - read the [Releases](./releases.md) page to learn more about which best suits your team.
+We support two release channels: [mainline](https://github.com/coder/coder/releases/latest) and [stable](https://github.com/coder/coder/releases/latest) - read the [Releases](./releases.md) page to learn more about which best suits your team.

 <children>
   This page is rendered on https://coder.com/docs/v2/latest/install.
 Refer to the other documents in the `install/` directory for per-platform instructions.